aidyk/DancingPRMstar/README.md

 # DancingPRMstar

 An implementation of DancingPRMstar.
-Current version requires a lot of effort to refine the overall performance / readability also might have lots of bug.
+Current version requires a lot of effort to refine the overall performance / readability also might have lots of bugs.
 Please enjoy it as an underdeveoped implementation.

 How to run
 Installation tips: